5 Considerations When Creating (or Revamping) Your Fitness Intro Offer

 If you’re a Mindbody customer, it’s easy to see where new customers are in their journey—and retain them.
 Pull reports like the “First Visit” and “Last Visit” reports to see which clients aren’t fully utilizing their intro offer and the “Visits Remaining” report to see when their intro offer expires.
 The “Expiring intro offers” alert is especially helpful for this, too.

-Even though your business may be facing unique challenges during this pandemic, an enticing intro offer and an effective client retention strategy will encourage customers to check your studio out and keep them coming back.
+Even though your business may be facing unique challenges, an enticing intro offer and an effective client retention strategy will encourage customers to check your studio out and keep them coming back.